suptejas/turbocharge/README.md

 ### Avaliability

-From the next update, TurboCharge will support Windows, MacOS And Debian-Based Operating Systems.
+TurboCharge currently supports Windows, MacOS And Debian-Based Operating Systems.
 It uses a backend of apt, snap, brew and chocolatey, giving you a seamless and enjoyable experience!

 ## Installation